 Such a photovoltaic system, also known as an island system, is not connected to the public power grid.
 A function is therefore only given with an additional energy store.
 This makes the application expensive and less stable.
 In the first years when photovoltaic systems came onto the market, the off-grid systems enjoyed great popularity and were used in many households.
 Comprehensive and professional planning of the photovoltaic system is necessary for a continuous and reliable supply of energy.
 The energy storage must be sufficiently dimensioned to secure the excess energy individually and at all times and to secure the power supply.

 Over the years and due to the changing demands of users, the number of off-grid systems has continued to decline.
 These are now mainly used in special areas in which an alternative use in the form of an on-grid system is hardly possible.
 An off-grid photovoltaic system is used, for example, in mountain huts or in holiday homes.

 A connection to the public power grid is difficult or simply not profitable due to the geographical location.
 Corresponding systems can still be found and used in many other areas, for example on boats or in mobile homes.
 Of course, a connection to the public power grid does not make much sense in such areas.
 In other countries, the prevalence looks much better, the off-grid systems are used in significantly more cases for independent power supply.
 These activities for example, as an energy source for water pumps or desalination plants.
 While the proportion is decreasing increasingly in Germany, it is increasing significantly in developing countries at the same time.

 How big should my PV system be?

 The design of a PV system depends on many factors.
 Important parameters are the household’s annual electricity consumption and the available roof area.
-How much electricity can be generated also depends on the performance of the modules used?

 - Fee: 15,000